Skip to main content

 Academic Notice (previously Academic Probation) is a way that Hartnell College attempts to help students who are struggling academically.
 Hartnell is heavily invested in supporting all students and making sure they are successful.
 The following academic standings are designed for staff and faculty to check in with students to make sure they can accomplish their goals at Hartnell.

 At Hartnell College, a student’s academic performance is measured by two main factors.
 The first is grade point average (GPA); the second is by comparing the number of course units completed to the number of course units attempted.
-A student who does not maintain at least a 2.0 GPA and complete at least 50% of their attempted coursework will be placed on academic and/or progress probation.
+A student who does not maintain at least a 2.0 GPA and complete at least 50% of their attempted coursework will be placed on academic and/or Progress Notice.

-A student becomes subject to academic probation when he/she has enrolled in 12 or more semester units, even if the student later withdraws from any or all of these units.
-At the point the student becomes subject to the probation rules, all previous units attempted will be considered in the determining the student’s academic status.
+A student becomes subject to Academic Notice when he/she has enrolled in 12 or more semester units, even if the student later withdraws from any or all of these units.
+At the point the student becomes subject to the notice rules, all previous units attempted will be considered in the determining the student’s academic status.

-A student shall be placed on academic probation when the student’s cumulative GPA falls below 2.0 in all graded units.
+A student shall be placed on Academic Notice when the student’s cumulative GPA falls below 2.0 in all graded units.

-A student shall be removed from academic probation when the student’s cumulative GPA becomes 2.0 or better.
+A student shall be removed from academic notice when the student’s cumulative GPA becomes 2.0 or better.

-Students on Level 1 Academic/Progress Probation (A1/P1) must clear their probation hold before registration by successfully completing the Hartnell College online Student Success Workshop (Level 1 Academic and Progress Probation).
-The probation hold will be removed within 24 hours of completion of the workshop during normal business hours.
-To access the Student Success Workshop (Level 1 Academic and Progress Probation), log into your PAWS account and access the link in the "Registration" Section of PAWS.
+Students on Academic/Progress Notice Level 1 (A1/P1) must clear their status hold before registration by successfully completing the Hartnell College online Student Success Workshop (Academic/Progress Notice Level 1).
+The hold will be removed within 24 hours of completion of the workshop during normal business hours.
+To access the Student Success Workshop (Academic/Progress Notice Level 1), log into your "My Hartnell" account.

-Students on Level 2 Academic/Progress Probation (A2/P2) are required to complete an online College Success Tutorial workshop.
+Students on Academic/Progress Notice Level 2 (A2/P2) are required to complete an online College Success Workshop.
 This workshop will provide students with critical strategies for classroom success.
-To access the Classroom Success Strategies Workshop (Level 2 Academic and Progress Probation), log into your PAWS account and access the link in the "Registration" Section of PAWS.
+To access the Student Success Workshop ( Academic/Progress Notice Level 2), log into your "My Hartnell" account.

-Students on Level 1 and 2 Academic/Progress Probation are strongly encouraged to meet with an Academic Counselor if there are any questions about the process or steps necessary for removal from probation.
+Students on Level 1 and 2 Academic/Progress Notice are strongly encouraged to meet with a Student Success Specialist if there are any questions about the process or steps necessary for removal from Academic/Progress Notice.
 In addition, it is critical for students to utilize tutorial services, communicate with Instructors and work closely with their Academic Counselor to develop a semester course schedule that works for them.

-A student on progress probation shall be removed from probation when the percentage of units in this category meets or exceeds completion of fifty-percent (50%) of attempted units.
+A student on progress notice shall be removed from probation when the percentage of units in this category meets or exceeds completion of fifty-percent (50%) of attempted units.

 Academic/Progress Dismissal (AD/PD)

-A student shall be dismissed for two semesters (not including summer session) if during each of the three consecutive semesters the student’s performance falls under one or the combination of the following two conditions:
+A student shall be dismissed for one semester (not including summer session) if during each of the three consecutive semesters the student’s performance falls under one or the combination of the following two conditions:

 • The student’s cumulative GPA is less than 2.0